"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 hidden treasures

-of knowledge without costing any money.
+of knowledge without costing you any money.

-of these truths, you will find "living waters" that will astound you and thrill your heart.
+If you stay and "drink" of these truths, you will find "living waters" that will astound you and thrill your heart.
 "Ho, every one that thirsteth,

 come ye to the waters, and he that hath no money; come ye, buy, and eat; yea, come, buy wine and milk